brodieaustin/building-300/index.markdown

 The night after Casey left with Lord Grainger's caravan, the old man returned earlier than usual to the cabin.
 He seemed to have something bundled under his arms, but he held it tightly and closely.
 After gently closing the door, he looked around, kneeled down beside her, and unwrapped the package, revealing a small, blunt nose pistol inside.

 The old man held it up, inspected it, opened the chamber and looked inside.
 He seemed pleased with it, so she assumed it was in good working order.
 "This will be the key to us getting out of here," he said.
 "Help me find a place to hide it."
 They searched around the cabin until the old man found a gap in the way the door had been roughly framed out in two by fours of varying lengths.
-With the way they had been slapdahsed together, he would slip the gun between the door frame and the outer plywod wall.
+With the way they had been slapdahsed together, he would slip the gun between the door frame and the outer plywood wall.
 If you knew and were looking carefully, you could just make out the tip of the pistol's grip, but its dark black and brown colors blended in with the wood and shadows in the cabin.

 With the gun secured, they let it sit there until it was time to put the plan into action.
 It didn't mean she wasn't always aware of the gun, always watching it instead of trying to fall asleep.
 It was pointless the train so much attention on it, she realized.
 The gun unsettled her like it might take on a life of its own, or even be found and then be a secret that someone held in their possession, holding it, waiting to use it, not the gun, but the secret, which would be just as deadly of a weapon when wielded by the right person.